 Members enjoy access to a "dark site" with roll-off-roof observatory in scenic Oakham, MA—out from under the light pollution of the cities.
-Our "first light" opening ceremony for the newly completed observatory TBA.

 Check out our telescopes at more than 80 public libraries and colleges in Massachusetts